urbantrout/docs/en/assets-fields.md

 {% set assets = entry.assetsFieldHandle %}
 ```

-That will give you an {entry:templating/elementcriteriamodel:link} object, prepped to output all of the selected assets for the given field.
+That will give you an [element query](element-queries.md), prepped to output all of the selected assets for the given field.
 In other words, the line above is really just a shortcut for this:

 ```twig
 {% set assets = craft.assets({